Amazon Athena for SQL

-- Unified Metadata Repository: AWS Glue is integrated across a wide range of AWS services.
-AWS Glue supports data stored in Amazon Aurora, Amazon RDS MySQL, Amazon RDS PostreSQL, Amazon Redshift, and Amazon S3, as well as MySQL and PostgreSQL databases in your Virtual Private Cloud (Amazon VPC) running on Amazon EC2.
-AWS Glue provides out-of-the-box integration with Amazon Athena, Amazon EMR, Amazon Redshift Spectrum, and any Apache Hive Metastore-compatible application.
+- Unified metadata repository: AWS Glue is integrated across various AWS services.
+AWS Glue supports data stored in Amazon Aurora, Amazon Relational Database Service (RDS) for MySQL, Amazon RDS for PostreSQL, Amazon Redshift, and S3, as well as MySQL and PostgreSQL databases in your Amazon Virtual Private Cloud (VPC) running on Amazon Elastic Compute Cloud (EC2).
+AWS Glue provides out-of-the-box integration with Athena, Amazon EMR, Amazon Redshift Spectrum, and any application compatible with Apache Hive metastore.

 - Automatic schema and partition recognition: AWS Glue automatically crawls your data sources, identifies data formats, and suggests schemas and transformations.
 Crawlers can help automate table creation and automatic loading of partitions.

 - Easy-to-build pipelines: The AWS Glue ETL engine generates customizable, reusable, and portable Python code.
 You can edit the code using your favorite integrated development environment (IDE) or notebook and share it with others using GitHub.
 When your ETL job is ready, you can schedule it to run on the AWS Glue fully managed, scale-out Spark infrastructure.
 AWS Glue is serverless, so it handles provisioning, configuration, and scaling of the resources required to run your ETL jobs, allowing you to tightly integrate ETL in your workflow.

 When to use Athena versus other big data services

 Athena SQL queries can invoke ML models deployed on Amazon SageMaker.
 You can specify the S3 location where they want to store results of these Athena SQL queries.

 - Parquet: "org.apache.hadoop.hive.ql.io.parquet.serde.ParquetHiveSerDe"